CGA Law News & Blog

 Jeffrey L. Rehmeyer II

-Jeffrey Rehmeyer II was CGA Law Firm’s President for many years.
-He is fueled by a belief that planning today creates protection for businesses and families tomorrow.
+Jeffrey Rehmeyer II is the past CGA Law Firm President and served as the firm’s leader for nearly ten years.
+Jeff is fueled by a belief that planning today creates protection for businesses and families tomorrow.
 Jeff forms relationships with his clients, which include large and small businesses, municipalities, families and individuals.
 His work begins by developing an understanding of their situation, actual or anticipated challenges, and goals.
 Jeff sees the client first, not the case.
 Over the course of his legal career, Jeff has led many clients through different legal needs, from business to family to estate and individual, which gives his clients a remarkable advantage through a multi-faceted approach to the law and legal issues.